qewer33/whittle/README.md

 > [!NOTE]
 > Also if you're a 3D artist and liked whittle, **please contact me on Discord (@qewer33)**, I need feedback from artists to streamline the UX and add missing features.

+> [!NOTE]
+> So far whittle has only been tested on a *New 3DS XL* since that's the only model I have but **it should work on all 3DS/2DS** models, please report back if you test on any other models!

 ## Installation

 Move the `.3dsx` file in the Releases section to the `3ds/` folder on your SD card.
 Then launch it in the 3DS from the Homebrew Launcher.